 Some of the most famous of jackpot slots being Net Entertainment’s Mega Fortune and Microgaming’s Mega Moolah.
 Each of which give you the opportunity to win millions on a single spin of the reels.

-IGT have a couple of MegaJackpot slots in Cleopatra and Siberian Storm and other software providers don’t really focus on providing big jackpot prizes.
+IGT have a couple of MegaJackpot slots in Cleopatra and Siberian Storm and they continue to chrun out more whilst, other software providers don’t really focus on providing big jackpot prizes.

 There are a few others dotted around, Betsoft have a wide range and Yggdrasil have recently released a few jackpot slots including Holmes And The Stolen Stones and Joker Millions.